← CURIOUS ?

 ecology, biodiversity, invasive species

-While domestic cats contribute to the problem, feral cats—who live off the spoils of their hunt—are responsible for the lion's share of wildlife kills.
-Together, domestic and feral cats go after 2000 wildlife species worldwide, of which hundreds of preservation concern.
+Although domestic cats are a part of the problem, feral cats—who live off the spoils of their hunts—are responsible for most of the wildlife kills.
+In a time of biodiversity decline, our booming cat population isn’t helping.
+They go after 2000 species of birds, reptiles, mammals, insects, and amphibians worldwide, of which hundreds are of preservation concern.